Q: How much do you charge for the programs in Shenzhen?

 A: Students should be able to complete a MS program in 3 semesters.
 Please see https://www.shenzhen.gatech.edu/tuition-and-feesstudents/ for our tuition and fees.

 Q: What do the tuition and fees include?
 What additional expenses that students should budget?

 A: They include tuition to cover the instructional costs, technology fee so students can use online resources from Atlanta, a special institutional fee that Georgia Tech charges to all students, and a program fee to cover administrative costs in China.
 Students will have to budget additionally, meals and lodging, books and supplies, supplemental health insurance, transportation, as well as personal spending.

-- Q: Do I need to pay for the tuition and fees for the entire GT MS degree when I first enroll?
+Q: Do I need to pay for the tuition and fees or a deposit for the entire GT MS degree when I first enroll?

 A: No. You pay for the GT-Shenzhen tuition and fees by semester and “as you go”.
 GT tuition and fees will be assessed on a semester-to-semester basis and you will not be asked to prepay the whole amount at the beginning of your studies.